 But to make it possible to develop disruptive innovation you need a Living Organization that transforms itself according to the challenges it faces.

-In order to facilitate Disruptive Innovation you need to generate Knowledge from Information.
+To facilitate Disruptive Innovation, you need to generate Knowledge from Information.
 Only with this growing Knowledge that has its roots in Information derived from your Data you can grow and transform a market or create a completely new one.

-Of course Digital Maturity is about more than Data alone, it’s also about the ability to rapidly develop, test and deploy innovative (digital) processes, products and features.
-To be disruptive in today’s economy you have to be able to deliver extremely fast and extremely scalable solutions that inspire people.
+Of course Digital Maturity is about more than Data alone, it’s also about the ability to rapidly develop, test and deploy innovative (digital) processes, products, and features.
+To be disruptive in today’s economy you must be able to deliver extremely fast and extremely scalable solutions that inspire people.

 All fields need to go hand in hand — Organization Archetypes.

 The combination of the different maturities in the three areas provides us with three archetypes of companies that have a certain organizational structure and digital maturity that corresponds to a certain type of innovation.